Here’s the poem A Valentine by Matilda Betham Edwards:

 Your services another day!

-This artilce was posted on Sunday, February 12th, 2012 at 12:01 pm and is filed under Countries & Cultures, England, English, Holidays Around the World, Languages, Poems, Poems about Love, Poetry, USA, Valentine's Day, Valentine's Day Poems.
+This article was posted on Sunday, February 12th, 2012 at 12:01 pm and is filed under Countries & Cultures, England, English, Holidays Around the World, Languages, Poems, Poems about Love, Poetry, USA, Valentine's Day, Valentine's Day Poems.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.